 Davis Polk & Wardwell LLP (including its associated entities) is an elite global law firm with world-class practices across the board.
-Clients know they can rely on Davis Polk for their most challenging legal and business matters.
-Our approximately 1,000 lawyers located in 10 offices in the world's key financial centres and political capitals collaborate seamlessly to deliver exceptional service, sophisticated advice and creative, practical solutions.
+Industryleading companies and global financial institutions know they can rely on Davis Polk for their most challenging legal and business matters.
+The firm's top-flight capabilities are grounded in a distinguished history of 170 years, and our global, forward-looking focus is supported by offices strategically located in the world's key financial centres and political capitals.
+More than 1,000 lawyers collaborate seamlessly across practice groups and geographies to provide clients with exceptional service, sophisticated advice and creative, practical solutions.